SimoneCalabro/Career-Foundry---CO2-emissions-analysis/README.md

 ## Deliverables:
 The most relevant results of my analysis were all packed together in a Tableau Datastory. <br>
-If you're interested in seeing my results, click [here](https://public.tableau.com/app/profile/simone.calabro/viz/CO2emissionsanalysis-ProjectbySimoneCalabro/Datastory).
+If you're interested in seeing my results, click [here](https://public.tableau.com/app/profile/simone.calabro/viz/CO2emissionsanalysis-ProjectbySimoneCalabro/Datastory) (Please open it in full screen!).

 ## Tools:
 - Anaconda